ArchipelagoMW/Archipelago/worlds/shorthike/docs/en_A Short Hike.md

 - Collect 15 Shells for the Kid
 - Give the Shell Necklace to Aunt May
 - Help the Fox Climb the Mountain

+## Can I have more than one save at a time?

+No, unfortunately only one save slot is available for use in A Short Hike.
+Starting a new save will erase the old one _permanently_.